 It'll Be OK On The Night

-11 July 2008Well, it's done at last.
+Added on 11 July 2008Well, it's done at last.
 Book written, edited, copy edited, proof-read, converted to pdf, dispatched to the printer.
 Had to force myself to let go.
 Could have gone on endlessly, tinkering, correcting, changing.
 Finally made myself press send.

 One of the things which had been picked up in the copy editing process was that I generally wrote ok in lower case, and that I ought to write it in capitals.
 When I was going through, making my corrections, I forgot about it.
 It was something that I remembered at the last minute.